Frequency-time analysis, low-rank reconstruction and denoising of turbulent flows using SPOD: Applications of SPOD: Low-rank reconstruction, denoising, frequency-time analysis, and prewhitening

 Low-dimensional reconstructions using 1$\times$129, 3$\times$129, 10$\times$129 modes and the reconstruction using all modes are presented in figure \ref{fig 3}.
 The dimension of the modal bases directly reflects their ability to capture the pressure norms of the data.
 The full-dimensional reconstructions in the frequency and time domain recover the data completely.
 Notably, the dynamics in space-time norm are accurately captured, even by the 1$\times$129-mode reconstruction.
 For a fixed number of modes, the time domain approach captures more energy and provides a better approximation of the data than the frequency domain approach.
 Take as an example the $10 \times 129$ basis: the time-domain reconstruction accurately approximates for the full data (figure \ref{fig 3}($c$,$d$)), which is notably under-predicted by frequency-domain reconstruction (figure \ref{fig 3}($a$,$b$)).
 This difference can be understood by considering the SPOD energy content of the reconstruction.
 The dashed lines in figure \ref{fig 3}($a$,$b$) denotes this energy, which is given by the sum of first $n_{\rm modes}$ eigenvalues over all frequencies.
 As expected, the space-time and spatial norm of the different reconstructions fluctuate about the sum of the eigenvalues.
 Higher energies are obtained by the time-domain reconstruction in figure \ref{fig 3}($c$,$d$) as the modal expansion coefficients obtained via oblique projection are not bound to specific frequencies.
 In what follows, we will see again and again that this flexibility of the expansion coefficients of the time-domain approach leads to an overall better reconstruction.
 This additional degree of freedom can be leveraged to obtain an accurate reconstruction of the flow dynamics.
 It is, in fact, the optimality property of the oblique projection, equation (\ref{eq 23}), that guarantees that the time-domain approach yields the best possible approximation in a least-square sense.
 For example, the 1$\times$129 time-domain reconstruction seen in figure \ref{fig 3}($d$) is sufficient to capture the dynamics of the original data accurately.
 From figure \ref{fig 3}($b$), it can be seen that the frequency-domain reconstruction significantly over-predicts the pressure norm during the first 32 snapshots.
 This effect only occurs for the two out-most blocks, which do not posses neighbouring blocks in one direction.
 In appendix \ref{appendix 1} (figure \ref{fig A2}), we show by comparison with rectangular window that this error is a result of the Hamming window.
-This windowing-effect is also apparent between adjacent blocks at locations were the sidedness of the reconstructions switches from one block to the next (vertical dotted lines).
-Recall that the sidedness is determined by the larger value of the windowing function.
-For $n_{\rm ovlp}=50\%$, this effect first occurs at $3n_{\rm fft}/4$ and then at regular intervals of $n_{\rm fft}/2$.
 The presence of the windowing-effect in the first and last blocks is equally reflected in the space-time norm, see figure \ref{fig 3}($a$).

 Figure \ref{fig 4} demonstrates that the frequency-domain approach accurately recovers the mode energies given by the SPOD eigenvalues.
 By adding the residual energy contained in the truncated eigenvalues, both the space-time norm (figure \ref{fig 4}($a$)) and the spatial norm (figure \ref{fig 4}($b$)) can be collapsed to the total energy.
 The remaining differences are largely due to the windowing effect.